zhsh9/HKU-DASC7606-A1/README2.md

 - [x] finish task1-5, ready to train the model with training & validation dataset
 - [x] fulfill resnet depth option: 18,34,50,101,152
+- [x] set the manual seed of torch: 3407

 # definition of logname